Language selection

 Protecting your Intellectual property abroad

-Intellectual property (IP) may be a company’s most valuable asset.
-Firms considering exporting are to consider developing a global IP strategy that connects to their business strategy.
-Businesses should take steps to protect their IP assets and exploit them to the greatest extent possible based on their business strategy.
-Registration of IP in Canada provides protection only in Canada.
-Similar protection is also required in targeted markets.
+Intellectual property (IP) may be a company's most valuable asset.
+Companies planning to export should develop a global IP strategy aligned with their business goals.
+Registering IP in Canada only protects it within Canada.
+Similar protection is also required in targeted foreign markets.

 How do I protect my intellectual property (IP) in a foreign market?